 Change requests initiated during Phase 2 that are not resolved before the deadline for generation and approval of Phase 2 products will result in generation of the Phase 2 products by ALMA staff once the change request resolution is announced.
 For change requests initiated after the Phase 2 products have been submitted to the observing queue, these products will be immediately removed from the queue until the change request status is resolved.

-Change requests leading to duplications against current or past ALMA proposals are not allowed.
+Change requests leading to duplications against ALMA proposals in the observing queue or archival observations are not allowed.